About Sabrina Soto | |

 Sabrina Soto was born on December 27, 1975, and is 43 years old.
 She and her sister, Natasha, were born and raised in the U.S. and have Cuban roots through their parents.

 Their father, Roberto FE Soto, is a Cuban-born teacher and media professional.
-He has worked with The Washington Post, NBC News, and was also the NY bureau chief of Associated Press TV.
+He has worked with The Washington Post and NBC News, and was also the NY bureau chief of Associated Press TV.

 Her parents divorced when she was 14 and her father was mostly away because of work.
-Soto’s mother struggled financially and the family was even evicted from their house.
+Sabrina’s mother struggled financially and the family was even evicted from their house.

 Her Mother Inspired Her to Be a Designer